Everything You Need to Know About Vehicle Emission Testing in the Philippines

 You will have to pay the fee and submit the Agreement Form

 The technician will first make a visual inspection of the car to see if it’s okay.
 They will check for the following:

 What if your vehicle lacks these?
 Then the technician will advise you what to do next.
 This will be the end of your emissions test for now.

 Step 4: Actual Emissions Testing

-A technician will place an exhaust gas sensor (connected to an exhaust gas analyzer) to your vehicle’s tail pipe.
+If you pass the initial visual check of the vehicle, than a technician will place an exhaust gas sensor (connected to an exhaust gas analyzer) to your vehicle’s tail pipe.
 This equipment will check your exhaust system, and will reveal your Hydrocarbon (HC) (shows the amount of unburned fuel emitted by the exhaust) and Carbon Monoxide (CO) (an odorless, colorless gas that can kill you) levels via a computer print-out.